Ghadage-Radhika/basic-searching-sorting/insertion_sort.md

 # Write the psuedocode
 START
 InsertionSort(array, n)
-    for i from 1 to n-1 do
+    FOR i from 1 to n-1 do
         key ← array[i]
         j ← i - 1
-        while j ≥ 0 and array[j] > key do
+        WHILE j ≥ 0 and array[j] > key do
             array[j + 1] ← array[j]
             j ← j - 1
-        end while
+        END WHILE
         array[j + 1] ← key
-    end for
+    END FOR
 END
 ```